Chicken house fire in Springdale ignited by hay

 SPRINGDALE, Ark.
-(KNWA) — Fire crews are working to extinguish a fire at a chicken house on Friday afternoon, November 1, around 64th Street south of Highway 412.
+(KFTA) — Fire crews are working to extinguish a fire at a chicken house on Friday afternoon, November 1, around 64th Street south of Highway 412.

 The Springdale Fire Department said it started when bales of hay caught fire and it spread from there.